 If your RI says R at Maine, you should look for a street-naming sign that says "Maine" on it.
 If you happen to see one that says "Main," you haven't found the correct street, and you should continue looking for Maine.
 This is known as a misspelled RI gimmick.
-Once past the street in question, you most likely will find a CM which will delete the RI with the misspelling in it, and have you do a U-turn, then a left at the first opportunity (probably Main).
+If you catch it, you'll drive past the street that didn't match.
+In a CM rallye, you will continue straight ahead to get the CM that disposes of this gimmick.
+Most likely the CM's Supp will delete the RI with the misspelling in it, have you do a U-turn, then a left at the first opportunity (probably Main).
+In an A-B rallye, you would deny that RI part and do the other one.
 It doesn't matter how your map or GPS spells the street name; but what, exactly, the actual sign says.
+(Other signs identifying the same street might be different!)